THE REGINALD HUDLIN STORY

 “Hudlin is a modern-day Gordon Parks, a true monster in the game who totally re-did the blueprint: what some people used to call a renaissance man.
 I dig him because he made me think outside of the box.
 Hudlin writes and directs movies, pens a comic book, and he was running BET.
 That’s multi-tasking for your ass.”

-Reginald Hudlin was born and raised in economically poor but culturally rich town of East St. Louis Illinois.
+Reginald Hudlin is the youngest of three sons born and raised in economically poor but culturally rich town of East St. Louis Illinois.

 Reginald grew up two doors down from the childhood home of Tina Turner, and two doors down on the other side from Brother Joe May, a famous gospel singer, placing him two doors away from heaven and hell.